From SMART to SMARTER digital marketing objectives

 - Engagement objective.
 Increase active customers purchasing at least once a quarter to 300,000 in a market (a hurdle rate metric)

-It’s worth guarding against the mistake I sometimes see with student assignments where, rather than listing objective examples like those above, the student will create separate objectives under a heading of each of SMART - this doesn’t work… Better is to group objectives in a logical way, sometimes separating out overall business and marketing objectives and digital marketing objectives.
+It’s worth guarding against the mistake I sometimes see with student assignments where, rather than listing objective examples like those above, the student will create separate objectives under a heading of each of SMART - this doesn’t work… Better is to group objectives logically, sometimes separating overall business and marketing objectives and digital marketing objectives.

 The Ten Measures Design Tests

 - 1. The truth test.
-Are we really measuring what we set out to measure?
+Are we measuring what we set out to measure?

 - 2. The focus test.
 Are we only measuring what we set out to measure?